 Aspect PSO GA ACO Convergence Fast convergence due to Moderate, may require more Moderate, with Speed effective swarm cooperation generations for convergence convergence driven by and global search. due to reliance on selection, pheromone updates, which crossover, and mutation. can be slower in complex spaces.
 Computational High efficiency for lower- Medium efficiency, Medium, as pheromone Efficiency dimensional problems due to especially for problems that updates and pathfinding simpler particle movement require many generations or require considerable updates.
-However, may need large populations. computational resources. adjustments in large search spaces. ~ ~ Accuracy High accuracy, especially in Can be accurate, but it Good accuracy, especially continuous optimization depends heavily on genetic in finding global optima by spaces.
+However, may need large populations. computational resources. adjustments in large search spaces.
+Accuracy High accuracy, especially in Can be accurate, but it Good accuracy, especially continuous optimization depends heavily on genetic in finding global optima by spaces.
 The swarm-based operations such as crossover simulating natural nature of PSO helps in finding and mutation, which may processes of exploration near-optimal solutions result in suboptimal solutions and exploitation.
-Stability efficiently.
-Very stable with fewer if not tuned properly.
-Can exhibit oscillations or Less stable in highly Stability chances of getting stuck in slow convergence depending dynamic or complex local minima due to the global on population size, mutation optimization problems, as search capabilities of particles. rate, and crossover settings. the pheromone levels can rate, and crosse or settings. easily lead to premature convergence.
-Flexibility Very flexible, can be easily Flexible, but requires careful Less flexible compared to adapted to many optimization tuning of crossover, mutation PSO and GA as it relies problems with little parameter rates, and population size for heavily on the problem's tuning. different problems. structure and pheromone- based updates.
+G. 1 efficiently. if not tuned properly.
+T .
+11 111 Stability Very stable with fewer Can exhibit oscillations or Less stable in highly local minima due to the global on population size mutation aynamic or complex search canabilities of particles rate and crossover settings the pheromone levels can search capabilities of particles. rate, and crossover settings. easily lead to premature convergence Flexibility Very flexible, can be easily Flexible, but requires careful Less flexible compared to adapted to many optimization tuning of crossover, mutation PSO and GA as it relies problems with little parameter rates, and population size for heavily on the problem's tuning. different problems. structure and pheromone- based updates.
 Parameter Less sensitive to parameter Highly sensitive to Sensitive to pheromone Sensitivity changes compared to GA and parameters such as crossover evaporation and ACO, though inertia weight and mutation rates, which reinforcement rates, which and cognitive/social significantly affect can impact the quality of parameters must be adjusted. performance. results.
-Global Search Strong global search ability; Moderate global search Strong global search Capability particles explore a broad ability; heavily relies on capability; ants can explore solution space. crossover but may get stuck various paths and adjust